Tesla to unveil electric big-rig truck in midst of Model 3 factory 'hell'

-SAN FRANCISCO (Reuters) - Tesla Inc (TSLA.O) on Thursday will unveil a prototype electric big-rig truck, which may be able to drive itself, throwing the company into a new market even as it struggles to roll out an affordable sedan which is central to the company’s future.
+SAN FRANCISCO (Reuters) - Tesla Inc (TSLA.O) on Thursday will unveil a prototype electric big-rig truck, which may be able to drive itself, throwing the company into a new market even as it struggles to roll out an affordable sedan central to the company’s future.

 Chief Executive Elon Musk has described electric trucks as Tesla’s next effort to move the economy away from fossil fuels through projects including electric cars, solar roofs and power storage.

-But some analysts fear the truck, named Tesla Semi, will be an expensive distraction for Tesla, which is burning cash, has never posted an annual profit, and is in self-described “manufacturing hell” starting up production of the $35,000 Model 3 sedan.
+Some analysts fear the truck, named Tesla Semi, will be an expensive distraction for Tesla, which is burning cash, has never posted an annual profit, and is in self-described “manufacturing hell” starting up production of the $35,000 Model 3 sedan.
+Still, Tesla shares rose on Thursday.

-The young market for electric cargo trucks is mostly focused on medium duty, rather than the heavy big rig market Tesla is after.
+The young market for electric cargo trucks is mostly focused on medium duty, not the heavy big rig market Tesla is after.
 The power capacity, weight and cost of batteries all limit a truck’s ability, analysts say.

+Tesla arrives in a much more crowded field than when it developed electric cars.

+Manufacturers such as Daimler AG (DAIGn.DE), Navistar International Corp (NAV.N) and Volkswagen AG (VOWG_p.DE) are joining a host of start-ups racing to overcome the challenges of substituting batteries for diesel engines as regulators crack down on carbon dioxide and soot pollution.

-Reuters in August reported that Tesla was working on self-driving technology for the truck.
-Several Silicon Valley companies see long-haul trucking as a prime early market for the self-driving technology, citing the relatively consistent speeds and little cross-traffic trucks face on interstate highways and the benefits of allowing drivers to rest while trucks travel.
+Reuters in August reported Tesla was working on self-driving technology for the truck.
+Several Silicon Valley companies see long-haul trucking as a prime early self-driving technology market, citing relatively consistent speeds, scarcity of cross-traffic on interstate highways and benefits of allowing drivers to rest while traveling.

 The truck would have a working range of 200 to 300 miles (320 to 480 km), at the low end of what is considered “long-haul” trucking, Reuters reported.
 Diesel trucks are capable of traveling up to 1,000 miles (1,600 km) on a single tank of fuel.

-Musk, who has pushed back the debut twice, said this week that the truck would “blow your mind clear out of your skull” when it was introduced in a webcast on Thursday at 8 p.m.
+Musk, who has pushed back the debut twice, said this week the truck would "blow your mind clear out of your skull" when it was introduced in a webcast at www.tesla.com on Thursday at 8 p.m.
 PST (0400 GMT Friday).

 “Semi specs are better than anything I’ve seen reported so far.
 Semi eng/design team work is aces, but other needs are greater right now,” Musk tweeted in October, announcing the second delay.